 The blaze, dubbed Canyon Fire #2, began near the intersection of the 91 Freeway and the 241 Toll Road about 9:20 a.m., said Anaheim Fire Department Spokesperson Sgt.
 Daron Wyatt.

 “We were just asking cops around the area.
-We weren’t too sure because there was fire everywhere,”said Jennifer Rodriguez, a first year student at SCC.
+We weren’t too sure because there was fire everywhere,” said SCC freshman Jennifer Rodriguez.
 “My friends on Snapchat were posting insane videos of the smoke hovering over the campus.
 We called 10 minutes later and nobody was answering.
 Then we got the alert.”

-As the canyon fire neared the campus and billows of smoke filled the air, Rancho Santiago Community College District officials ordered students and faculty to evacuate the area about 1:30 p.m.
+As the fire neared campus and billows of smoke filled the air, Rancho Santiago Community College District officials ordered students and faculty to evacuate the area about 1:30 p.m.

 About 200 firefighters were also on the ground, with one firefighter suffering minor injuries and transported to UCI Medical Center.